pathdata/UNMaSk/HE_cell_classification/predict/readme.md

 #file_name_pattern -> *.svs(WSI slide extension obtained from the prefix or extension suffix)

 ##### Note
-Please cite the article if the code is used completely or partially in your work.
+Kindly cite the article if the code is used completely or partially in your work.